oracle-samples/cclunit-framework/cclunit-framework-source/doc/CCLUTMOCKING.md

 **cclutDefineMockTable(tableName = vc, fieldNames = vc, fieldTypes = vc)**

 Defines a mock table structure that can be created for use within a program.
 This is the first function to be called in the process of mocking a table.
-It must be called before cclutAddMockIndex(), cclutAddMockConstraint(), and cclutCreateMockTable() can be called.
+It must be called before cclutAddMockIndex() and cclutCreateMockTable() can be called.
 The table will not be mocked in cclutExecuteProgramWithMocks() unless cclutCreateMockTable() is called.
 This function can be called for the same table after cclutCreateMockTable() in order to redefine it; however, the existing mocked table will be dropped and cclutCreateMockTable() will need to be called again to recreate it with the new defintion.  tableName, columnNames, and columnTypes are required.  columnNames and columnTypes are expected to be pipe-delimited strings.
 The columnTypes should have the same count as columnNames and be in the same order.

 @param tableName
 &nbsp;&nbsp;&nbsp;&nbsp;The table to be mocked.